insapathogenomics/ReporTree/README.md

 _Note: this tool relies on the usage of programs/modules of other developers.
 DO NOT FORGET TO ALSO [CITE](https://github.com/insapathogenomics/ReporTree/edit/main/README.md#citation) THEM!_

+## 2023-03-29 WARNING!
+Installation is currently unstable.
+We are experiencing some package incompatibilities.

 ## News!
 #### 2022.12.06 - ReporTree v1.1.0
 This new version of ReporTree has new features: